comit-network/comit.network/blog/2020-11-26-project-waves.md

 Ultimately we would love to see such an open financial system be built on top of Bitcoin, however, as of today, Bitcoin lacks privacy and only supports a single asset (BTC).

-As mentioned in [Project Droplet](https://medium.com/comit-network/project-droplet-atomic-swaps-on-liquid-4c5ac045ad3c), we believe that Liquid can be a temporary platform allowing us to build a financial ecosystem around Bitcoin.
+As mentioned in [Project Droplet](https://medium.com/comit-network/project-droplet-atomic-swaps-on-liquid-4c5ac045ad3c), we believe that Liquid is such a platform allowing us to build a financial ecosystem around Bitcoin.
 We see the possibility to build products such as lending and borrowing, prediction markets (option/futures) and even saving products.
 All of these share a basic building block: trading.